SwethaJoseph/RSVP-Movies-SQL-Case-Study/README.md

 * SQL: For querying and analyzing the IMDb dataset.
 * Microsoft Excel: For initial data processing.
 * PowerPoint: To present findings and strategic insights.

+## Contact
+For further questions or suggestions, feel free to reach out to [LinkedIn | Swetha Kizhavana Joseph](https://www.linkedin.com/in/swetha-kizhavana-joseph-04b68721b/) or [email](swethakjoseph16@gmail.com)